isl-org/OpenBot/ios/OpenBot/README.md

 #### Bluetooth Connection

-Unlike the Android app which connects to the microcontroller using USB, iOS app only uses Bluetooth.
-On Opening bluetooth screen, you can see a list of all the available devices to connect over bluetooth.
-You can choose your OpenBot microcontroller and connect to it.
-The default baud rate is 115200, and you should not need to change this unless you mess with the microcontroller firmware.
-The app will attempt to connect automatically, but in case you encounter issues, you can use this switch to manually disconnect / connect.
+Unlike the Android app, which allows connecting the smartphone to the low-level control board of an OpenBot via a USB cable, the iOS app relies solely on a Bluetooth Low-Energy (BLE) wireless connection.
+When opening the Bluetooth connection screen in the iOS application (by clicking on the bluetooth logo from the main screen or from any fragment), a list of all compatible devices is displayed.
+Compatibility is here enforced by using a range of specific UUIDs assigned to an OpenBot vehicle at both the [app](https://github.com/3dwesupport/OpenBot/blob/090dcb28206195a7ee45a13b8ded968a8d365abe/ios/OpenBot/OpenBot/Utils/Constants.swift#L57) and [firmware](https://github.com/3dwesupport/OpenBot/blob/090dcb28206195a7ee45a13b8ded968a8d365abe/firmware/openbot_nano/openbot_nano.ino#L115) levels.
+You must ensure that these UUIDs match.
+Pairing an iOS device to an OpenBot vehicle then simply requires to select that vehicle from the list and press the "Connect" button.
+The default baud rate for the connection is set to 115200 and can be changed at the app and firmware level.

 ### Free Roam